 - Customized partial replication of table structures, such as leaving out any partitions or technical or other columns

 - Whenever the Request text in dbc.tables does not contain the create, but the most recent alter table statement

 Since the query appears to be quite flexible and powerful to me, there will likely be table definitions that one could define in a Teradata environment but that I cannot recreate from the query result.
 I am aware of the following limitations to my query:

-First, there are a couple of Teradata data types I could not test for lack of empirical examples in my environment.
+First, I could not test a couple of Teradata data types for a lack of empirical examples in my environment.
 These are many of the PERIOD and INTERVAL family.
 The issue here is where exactly and in what way does dbc.Columns store numeric settings for such interval types.
-If you happen to have, them implemented in your environment, feel free to adapt my THE COLUMNS PART area of the query accordingly or even leave a comment when you have evidence how it is done.
+If you happen to have, them implemented in your environment, feel free to adapt my THE COLUMNS PART area of the query accordingly or even leave a comment when you have evidence of how it is done.

 Second, I cannot guarantee that any Teradata partitioning will be recreated correctly out of my query.
 I could successfully test for conventional RANGE_N and a few other patterns.

 Third, Teradata multilevel partitioning is only preserved up to level 3.
 I had no empirical testing material at hand to test and develop for anything deeper than this.
-Also, I had not much variety at hand to test for
+Also, I had not much variety at hand to try for.

 Fourth, any Teradata Secondary Indices defined for the table are not covered.
 They can be incorporated though with reasonable effort by reusing parts of the query.

 Fifth, as I am located in Central Europe, I have no firsthand experience with character sets other than Latin or Unicode.
 Therefore, I cannot guarantee correct DDL recreation for sets other than these.